 The Food Is More Than Just Chicken Fried Steak

 Tourists stopping in OKC often steer toward the city’s signature dish—Chicken Fried Steak—at hot spots like Cheever’s Cafe or Nic’s Grill.
 But Oklahoma City has more than just this dish!
 Savor a USDA Prime Blue Ribbon Special Steak at Cattleman’s Steakhouse, recognized as one of the best steakhouses in America.
 Embrace your inner child with an elevated Grilled Cheese Sandwich at The Mule or a Hamburglar Pizza at the Empire Slice House.
 Indulge in your Southern side with a Chicken Fried Pot Pie from Kitchen No. 324.
-Combine history and explosive flavor with each bite of an Oklahoma Onion Burger from Tucker’s Onion Burgers, which serves some of the finest patties in the U.S. For a truly unique dining experience, dine at Bleu Garten, a small food truck park with different options available every day.
-And cap off your meal with a warm Double Chocolate Chunk Cookie from Insomnia Cookies, which can be picked up in store or ordered for delivery!
+Combine history and explosive flavor with each bite of an Oklahoma Onion Burger from Tucker’s Onion Burgers, which serves some of the finest patties in the U.S. And cap off your meal with a warm Double Chocolate Chunk Cookie from Insomnia Cookies, which can be picked up in store or ordered for delivery!

 Oklahoma City Nightlife Keeps the Fun Going